mxiang04/cryptotoken/README.md

 2. Save it somewhere.

-e.g. My principal id is: kmoui-kecbn-wopkr-o7upq-sxf6k-hdi5b-ofkfj-ssa6k-bdxtq-b5ti2-iqe
+e.g. My principal id is: <insert yours>

 3. Format and store it in a command line variable: